input-output-hk/mithril/docs/website/root/glossary.md

 A Cardano key pair is an asymmetric key pair used to identify a [stake pool operator](#stake-pool-operator-spo) on the [Cardano network](#cardano-network).

+## Cardano transaction

+A Cardano transaction proof is a cryptographic proof that a set of Cardano transactions is included in the global Cardano transactions set.
+It is generated unpon request using a [Mithril client](#mithril-client) and is tied to a [certificate](#certificate).

+A Cardano transaction commitment is stamp that state how much of the global Cardano transactions sets a [Mithril aggregator](#mithril-aggregator) is aware of, only for those transactions a Cardano transaction proof can be generated.

 ## Certificate

 The Mithril aggregator combines the produced [multi-signature](#multi-signature) and some metadata into a Mithril certificate that will be later used by the [Mithril client](#mithril-client) to verify the authenticity of a [snapshot](#snapshot).
 The certificates are chained so that the [stake distribution](#stake-distribution) used to create the signatures is verifiably genuine.